interconnectit/required-fields/README.md

 In the above example you should note that the `highlight` option contains a CSS selector targeting the error field.

-If you do this the plugin will highlight the field or section that matches the anchor target.
+If you do this the plugin will highlight the field or section that matches the selectors.
 Clicking on the error message will scroll the page to the field that has an error and shake it to make it clear what needs to be actioned.

 ## Thanks!